gurka/OpenCrystalCaves/README.md

 # OpenCrystalCaves
 OCC is an unofficial open source engine reimplementation of the game trilogy [Crystal Caves](https://en.wikipedia.org/wiki/Crystal_Caves).

 **Note that the sprites are not available in this repository.
 You need to own the original Crystal Caves to be able to extract the sprites and use this engine, see below.
-The original Crystal Caves can be purchased at [Steam](http://store.steampowered.com/app/358260/Crystal_Caves/).**
+The original Crystal Caves can be purchased at [Steam](http://store.steampowered.com/app/358260/Crystal_Caves/) or [GoG](https://www.gog.com/game/crystal_caves).**

 Current state of OCC: